Search Filters

 Deep Vein Thrombosis After Acute Achilles Tendon Rupture: A Randomized Controlled Trial Comparing Early Controlled Motion of the Ankle with No Motion

-Kristoffer W. Barfod, MD, PhD, DENMARK Beth H. Olsen, MD, DENMARK Pablo G. Vinicoff, MD, DENMARK Anders Troelsen, MD, PhD, DMSc, Prof., DENMARK Per Hölmich, DMSc, Prof., DENMARK
+Kristoffer W. Barfod, MD, PhD, Prof., DENMARK Beth H. Olsen, MD, DENMARK Pablo G. Vinicoff, MD, DENMARK Anders Troelsen, MD, PhD, DMSc, Prof., DENMARK Per Hölmich, DMSc, Prof., DENMARK

 Sports Orthopedic Research Center - Copenhagen (SORC-C), Arthroscopic Center, Department of Orthopedic Surgery, Copenhagen University Hospital, Amager-Hvidovre, Copenhagen, DENMARK